jjainam16/jjainam16/README.md

 - 👋 Hi, I’m jainam (independent cyber security reseracher and forensic investigator)
 - 👀 I’m interested breaking the code to find potential vulnerability.
 - 🌱 I’m currently learning VAPT
-- 💞️ I’m looking to collaborate on insta jainam6505
+- 💞️ I’m looking to collaborate.
-- 📫 How to reach me just mgs me on insta @jainam6506
+- 📫 How to reach me just mgs me on a mail over jcyberwarrior11@gmail.com

 <!---
 jjainam16/jjainam16 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.